nv-fp/ErsatzJam/README.md

 **On handling sprite animations**
 Godot leans super hard into in-editor definitions for everything but stuff like animation.
 We will almost certainly need to work on pipeline tooling for this.
 I never want to spend another minute of my life cutting sprite sheets into animation frames manually.

 We'll need to coordinate with the art team to agree upon some format or find some common export format that existing addons support.
-There are some addons that promise to add
+There are [some addons](https://godotengine.org/asset-library/asset?filter=spritesheet&category=&godot_version=&cost=&sort=updated) that suggest a path forward but the process of finding a good one, vetting it, customizing as needed, etc may not be worth the time investment when building something in house.
+The fully home grown solution here is not a huge investment as far as I can tell.

-Additionally if we want to coordinate callbacks into our animations that doesn't come for free for `AnimatedSprite2D` and we'll need to extend it / override `OnFrameChanged` and watch for the frame triggers we've defined.
+Finally: if we want to coordinate function callbacks/triggers into our animations that doesn't come for free for `AnimatedSprite2D` and we'll need to extend it / override `OnFrameChanged` and watch for the behaviors we've defined (in whatever magical format we've decided on above).

 **Sprite Atlases**
 Okay, so this is basically the same issue as animations but loading sprites from an atlas is a trash fire.
 There is no blessed approach (caveat: that I've seen) for a configurable / loadable solution to get a Sprite/Texture2D.
 Basically any time you want to pull something from an atlas you're going to be manually constructing a new AtlasTexture and digging out the offset/h/w data and baking it in code.
 The process makes me want to die.